High School Course Descriptions

 Spanish 1

-The goal of this year-long course is to develop a foundation in the Spanish language and knowledge of Hispanic culture through speaking, listening, reading, and writing.
+The goal of this year-long course is to develop a foundation in the Spanish language and knowledge of the cultures from Spanish-speaking countries through speaking, listening, reading, and writing.
 Students will acquire a basic Spanish vocabulary that will enable them to relate information about themselves and everyday events using simple sentences and phrases.
-Students will also gain cultural awareness and sensitivity through exposure to the language and histories of various Hispanic populations around the world.
+Students will also gain cultural awareness and sensitivity through exposure to the language and histories of various Spanish-speaking populations around the world.
+Classroom time is structured for students to participate in a variety of creative projects and games to apply the grammar lessons from the textbook.
+By the end of the school year, students will be comfortable ordering food, shopping, making plans with others, and writing descriptions about familiar topics in the present tense and the preterite.

 Spanish 2

-Students in Spanish 2 continue to increase their ability in the language, building on the skills acquired in Spanish 1 and introducing more advanced structures in grammar and conversation.
+Students in Spanish 2 continue to increase their ability in the language, building on the skills acquired in Spanish 1 and introducing more advanced structures in grammar and conversation including the imperfect tense.
 They will learn a more expanded vocabulary and improve their ability to function in the language.
-Students are expected to read, write and understand simple texts in Spanish.
+Students are expected to read, write,, and understand simple texts in Spanish.
 They will learn to listen and respond in given contexts using the target language with appropriate intonation and pronunciation.
+Students will also gain cultural awareness and sensitivity through exposure to the language and histories of various Spanish-speaking populations around the world.
+Classroom time is structured for students to participate in a variety of creative projects and games to apply the grammar lessons from the textbook.
+By the end of the school year, students will be comfortable ordering food, shopping for and selling items, making plans with others, giving driving directions, writing about their childhood, writing short narratives, critiquing art, writing recipes, and short plays.
+Students will have the opportunity to go on field trips to local Latinx-focused art spaces and festivals.
 (Prerequisite: Spanish 1)

 Spanish 3 - Global Citizenship (not currently offered)